tytydraco/yessleep/out/I_Was_Stranded_in_the_Australian_Outback_Something_Hunted_Me_Part_1.md

 Each pause is also an opportunity to check the compass from my survival kit to ensure that I'm still heading in the right direction.

 As I trudge on, a nagging sensation begins to gnaw at the edges of my consciousness.
 It's a feeling of being watched, a prickling at the back of my neck that I can't quite shake off.

-At first, I dismiss it as paranoia, a side effect of the stress and isolation.
-But the feeling persists, growing stronger with each step.
+At first, I dismiss it as the jitters, but the feeling persists.
+I catch fleeting glimpses of shadows moving at the edge of my vision, too quick to be just tricks of light.
+Every rustle of the underbrush, every snap of a twig sends a shiver down my spine.
+It's as if the landscape itself is watching me, a silent stalker just out of sight.

 —